rizinorg/book/src/configuration/evars.md

 ### asm.sub.section: `bool`

-Boolean which shows offsets in disassembly prefixed with the name of the section or map.
+Prefix offsets in the disassembly with the name of the section or map.

 That means, from something like: